PaulLandaeta/PaulLandaeta/README.md

 ### Hi there, I'm Paul 👋
 <img align='right' src='https://media.giphy.com/media/bcKmIWkUMCjVm/giphy.gif' width='200"'>

-## I'm a Developer, and Teacher!!!
+## I'm a Developer, and Professor!!!
 - 🔭 I'm currently working on a personal project.
 - 🌱 I’m currently learning react-native and flutter.
 - 👯 I’m looking to collaborate on other content creators.